PeterMakus/SeisMIC/docs/source/modules/corrdb/corrdb.rst

 alter this setting in your *params.yaml*.

 **Example for one file per component-combination:**
-The file ``IU-TA.HRV-M58A.HHZ-HHZ`` holds the correlations of the two vertical components of the stations.
+The file ``IU-TA.HRV-M58A.00-01.HHZ-HHZ`` holds the correlations of the two vertical components of the stations (location *00* and *01*, respectively).

 **Example for one file per station-combination:**
-The file ``IU-TA.HRV-M58A`` holds the correlations of all components and locations of the two stations with each other, whereas the file ``IU-IU.HRV-HRV`` holds all autocorrelations and intercomponent correlations of the station ``IU.HRV``.
+The file ``IU-TA.HRV-M58A.00-01`` holds the correlations of all components and locations of the two stations with each other, whereas the file ``IU-IU.HRV-HRV.00-00`` holds all autocorrelations and intercomponent correlations of the station ``IU.HRV``.

 .. note::